jonbmartin/open-source-pulse-design/README.md

   Open the exercises in a notebook by navigating to the directory in which the repostory was installed and typing ``` jupyter notebook ``` into the terminal.

 ## Exercises
-This demo is split into four sets of exercises, each in their own python notebook:
+This demo is split into four sets of exercises, each in their own python notebook in the exercises folder:

 1. [SLR Pulse Design](exercises/Ex1-SLR-Pulse-Design.ipynb): This notebook goes through the essentials of SLR pulse design with SigPy.
 2. [Pulse Multibanding](exercises/Ex2-Multiband-Pulse-Design.ipynb): This notebook builds on the first by teaching how to multiband an SLR pulse to excite simultaneous slices and how to design a PINS multiband pulse.